iinasofia/transcriptomics-R/README.md

 library(tximport)
 library(readr)

 # tximport of pre-constructed tx2gene table - created from bioMart Ensembl site.
-Ensure this is in folder
+Ensure this is in folder, otherwise will not be run
 tx2gene <- read.csv("2-Input/Homo_sapiens.GRCh38.91_tx2gene.csv")
 head(tx2gene, 5)